-MUSIC 20B with a grade of C or better, or P Prerequisite:
+Prerequisite: MUSIC 20B with a grade of C or better, or P Lecture: 3 hours

 A continuation of the study of the basic structural elements of music such as melody, rhythm, harmony and form with an emphasis on the organization of these elements; also includes a study of chromaticism, chromatic alterations, and complex tertian structures.
 May be repeated one time.
-(MJC
+(MJC MUST 123)